ctrekker/tsa-project-2021/README.md

 # TSA Software Development Project 2021
-This is our code repository for our software development project.
+This is the repository containing the code for our TSA software development project during the 2020-2021 school year.

-## Backend
-This directory contains all the source code for the application backend.

-## Frontend
+## Development
-This directory contains all the source code and assets needed to build the static frontend.
+For help on how to begin development on this project, consult [this documentation page](</resources/docs/Starting the Project.md>).

 ## Documentation
-As of now no documentation exists, but this is something we will eventually need to do.
+All documentation will be located somewhere under `/resources`.
+The `/resources/docs` directory contains documentation describing the code, and the `/resources/meetings` directory contains information about important development meetings and scheduling.